Chase Court is just southwest of the intersection of Hemphill and Allen streets.

 In 1906 a local land syndicate bought the Chase property to develop it as a gated subdivision called “Chase Court.”
 The Telegram (and later Star-Telegram) announced building plans as lots were sold ($8,000 would be $175,000 today; $10,000 would be $230,000; $20,000 would be $460,000).

 The land syndicate rebuilt the original Chase mansion.
-In 1907 Elbert George Rall, a partner in the syndicate, bought the rebuilt Chase house.
+In 1907 Elbert George Rall, a partner in the syndicate, bought the rebuilt mansion.
 Then, after Chase Court was platted, twenty men and one mule raised the rebuilt mansion and moved it ninety feet from lot 3 to lot 4 to rest over a full basement.
 A crowd gathered to watch.

 The 1910 Sanborn map shows the rebuilt and relocated Chase mansion as the new subdivision’s first house.
 The two outbuildings shown probably are E. E. Chase’s original stone barn and stable.
 (Laurel Street is now Allen Avenue.
 Cactus Street is now Jefferson Avenue.)
 (Sketch of E. G. Rall, who was a prominent grain wholesaler, is from Makers of Fort Worth.)

 Chase Court quickly became a desirable address, populated by lawyers, judges, doctors, oilmen, and one bare-handed baseball pioneer.
 Over the years the enclave even became its own dating pool: Sons and daughters found spouses across the street or next door.